lucaspinarj/lucaspinarj/README.md

 ##### &nbsp; 📚 &nbsp; I am currently focusing on Java studies and trying to apply principles and design patterns to my codes to give them a clean appearance.
 And I also have a lot interest in Javascript and I already have started to get comfortable with the language, projects coming soon. <br/><br/>
 ##### &nbsp; 🚀 &nbsp; I'm still an apprendice, so there will be a lot to improve, but, hey, I did this readme by myself! <br/> <br/>
 ##### &nbsp; 📌 &nbsp; Yup, I'm Brazilian, but I decided to write and code in English in order to show how good I am. <br/> <br/>
-##### &nbsp; 💾 &nbsp; I am a very curious person when talking about technology, so I also know a little about shellscript and I am always looking for the best ways to code.
+##### &nbsp; 💾 &nbsp; I am a very curious person when talking about technology, so I also know a little about shellscript... and I am always looking for the best ways to code.
 Although I am not very familiar with some codes, languages or frameworks It shouldn't be a problem to work with them all.
 A good developer is a good curious searcher.

 #
 <br/>